ClydeDz/paytime/Paytime/README.md

 #Paytime
+##A payment reminder app

-Add PrivateSettings.config file with the following format
+The application needs two config files to be added to the root directory as follows.
+Add `PrivateSettings.config` file with the following format

 ```
 <appSettings>